LangProc/langproc-2017-lab/2-parsers/readme.md

 ````

 A set of test vectors is supplied, which checks that both
 the parsing and functionality is correct.
-These can be run using:
+These are also run using:
 ```
 ./test_parser.sh
 ```
-Passing all tests is worth 50% of the marks, with the remaining
-marks coming from unseen test-cases.

 Submission
 ==========

+Passing all given tests is worth 50% of the marks, with the remaining
+marks coming from unseen test-cases.

 As before ensure you have committed your code, then do
 a full test.
 Then push your code to your private github